royalapplications/royalapps-community-freerdp/README.md

 If `SmartReconnect` is set to `true` and the container size has changed, the connection will automatically be closed and re-opened to adapt to the new desktop size.

 ## Acknowledgements
-Special thanks to [Marc-André Moreau](https://github.com/awakecoding) and [akallabeth](https://github.com/akallabeth) for all the help.
+Special thanks to [Marc-André Moreau](https://github.com/awakecoding) and [akallabeth](https://github.com/akallabeth) for all the help